projectriff-archive/cnab-riff/README.md

     ```
     duffle install myriff riff-bundle-latest.json --bundle-is-file -s node_port=true -d k8s
     ```
+    where `node_port=true` parameter changes all service types to NodePort from LoadBalancer and `-d k8s` uses the duffle kubernetes driver to run the installer image in kubernetes cluster
 1. You should now be able to see riff components installed on your kubernetes cluster:
     ```
     kubectl get pods --all-namespaces